-Cibeles Madrid Fashion Week sometimes goes unnoticed on the global fashion calendar because of its timing (it always takes place at the same time as London Fashion Week) but no matter: Cibeles’ laid-back Latin vibe is such a wonderful anecdote to the feeling of constant desperate frenzy that hangs in the air like napalm in the established fashion capitals.
+Cibeles Madrid Fashion Week sometimes goes unnoticed on the global fashion calendar because of its timing (it always takes place at the same time as London Fashion Week) but no matter: Cibeles’ laid-back Latin vibe is such a wonderful antidote to the feeling of desperate frenzy that hangs in the air like napalm in the established fashion capitals.

 Sipping Grey Goose cocktails and sighing languidly at the layers of gorgeous, sumptuous fur on the Madrid catwalks did, it must be said, feel a tad decadent in light of the ghastly baño de sangre that was taking place in not-so-faraway Libya.
 But you know what they say, darlings: après moi le déluge!
 Here are my highlights from the 53rd edition of Cibeles.

 Forget about Spain’s economic woes: Everything looked rich and refined at Roberto Verino.
 From the handsome wool suits and coats for men and the Oriental fantasies for women (echoes of Ralph Lauren’s Fall 2011 ’40s Shanghai collection, but somehow feeling less cliched from Verino), everything looked unapologetically expensive.
 Yes, there were heaps of real fur everywhere especially on the menswear and I just about died when I saw the wool coat that was festooned with with an outsized collar of dyed-crimson fur.